-- 4.2 It is important that staff that only have contact with customers via email or letter are able to identify unreasonable, abusive or threatening language and follow this policy and procedures. - 4.3 For incidents off site: - 4.3.1 All members of staff or others lawfully working for the council who work off site, either in the community or visiting customers at home, should be aware of and follow the procedure set out in the Council's Lone Worker Framework.
-If appropriate, service-specific Lone Worker procedures should be produced and communicated to staff. - 4.3.2 It is particularly important that: - Risk assessments are carried out and that the Unacceptable Behaviour and Violent Persons List is checked before a visit. - Office-based staff are aware of the whereabouts of staff working off-site - Staff working off-site must have a way of contacting the office in an emergency - 4.3.3 In an emergency situation, where staff feel at significant threat all effort must be made to remove themselves from danger and call 999.
+- 4.2 It is important that staff that only have contact with customers via email or letter are able to identify unreasonable, abusive, or threatening language and follow this policy and procedures. - 4.3 For incidents off site: - 4.3.1 All members of staff or others lawfully working for the council who work off site, either in the community or visiting customers at home, should be aware of and follow the procedure set out in the Council's Lone Worker Framework and risk assessment.
+If appropriate, service-specific Lone Worker procedures should be produced and communicated to staff. - 4.3.2 It is particularly important that: - Risk assessments are carried out and that the Unacceptable Behaviour and Violent Persons List is checked before a visit. - -It is the responsibility of the member of staff to inform security if an individual should be seen in a secure interview room to ensure that support is available if required - Team members are aware of the whereabouts of staff working off-site - Staff working off-site must have a way of contacting the office and/or assistance in an emergency - 4.3.3 In an emergency situation, where staff feel at significant threat all effort must be made to remove themselves from danger and call 999.